lanl-aea/waves/docs/tutorial_00_scons.rst

       :start-after: marker-1
       :end-before: marker-2

 The `SCons command-line build variables`_ are specific to the project definition that you are currently creating.
 EABM projects may add or remove command line options to aid in build behavior control.
 The most relevant variable to most EABMs will be the ``variant_dir_base``, which allows EABM developers to change the build directory location from the command line without modifying the ``SConstruct`` file source code.
-The ``conditional_ignore`` and ``ignore_documentation`` variables are mostly useful for :ref:`continuous_integration` of EABM builds.
+The ``conditional_ignore`` variable is mostly useful for :ref:`continuous_integration` testing.
+At the end of this tutorial, you will see how to explore the project specific command line options and build variables help and usage.

+4. Initialize the `SCons construction environment`_ from the code snippet below.

 .. admonition:: waves-eabm-tutorial/SConstruct